ssanchezor/GNN-RS/README.md

 |FM + GCN  |59,59 %|36,02 %|64,10 %|0,7615|9,1412|MEDIUM|
 |FM + GAT |Not feasible|	Not feasible|	Not feasible|	Not feasible|	Not feasible|	VERY HIGH|

-It has not been possible to compute the FM+GAT model with this dataset due to the memory and gpu requirements it required, although the results would most likely have been better than the rest.
-Anyway FM + GCN improve all the metrics by adding more data.
-Also is important to mention than by adding the sales channel as context information in the embeddings with the FM Model, improves a lot the results obtained by FM.
+Although it has not been possible to compute the FM+GAT model with this dataset due to the memory and GPU it requires, we can expect it to achieve the best results.
+However, we can see how FM + GCN greatly improved all the metrics by just adding more data.
+Also, is important to mention that by adding the sales channel as context information in the embeddings with the FM Model, we can see a relevant improvement in lots of the results obtained with FM.

 <div style="overflow-x:auto;">
   <table>